gaelrenoux/tranzactio/README.md

 ### Why ?

-On my applications, I regularly have quite a bunch of business logics around my queries.
+On my applications, I regularly have quite a bunch of business logic around my queries.
 If I want to run that logic within a transaction, I have to wrap it with Doobie's `ConnectionIO`.
 But I'm already using ZIO as my effect monad!
 I don't want another one...
-In addition, IO monads on DB libraries (like Doobie's `ConnectionIO`) misses quite a bit of the operations that ZIO has.
+In addition, IO monads in DB libraries (like Doobie's `ConnectionIO`) miss quite a bit of the operations that ZIO has.

 That's where TranzactIO comes from.
-I wanted a way to use ZIO everywhere, and run the transaction whenever I decided.
+I wanted a way to use ZIO everywhere, and run the transaction whenever I decided to.